Opie passed away this morning.

 Over the years, Opie and Lucy remained our chief trouble-making duo even as a procession of foster dogs passed through our home.
 Despite the difference in their sizes and temperaments they loved each other, and together they got into every mischief you can imagine, from chasing squirrels to joggers.
 But Opie was also as peaceful as they come– he was a happy dog with a beautiful, bushy tail that never stopped wagging and a mouth that was forever wide open in a smile.
-He loved other dogs and was content to play sidekick to Lucy.
+He loved other dogs and got along reasonably well with one of our cats, Pubm (although our other cat, Pie, and he never quite saw eye to eye).
+And he was content to play sidekick to Lucy.
 Early on he discovered she was not happy to share the backseat of the car with him, so he moved permanently to the place he favored anyway: my lap, so he could get the full picture through the windscreen and satisfy his endless curiosity about how the world worked.
 You’ve got a lion in your lap, passers-by would yell with a smile.

 We had many names for him, most given by Desi, and he responded to each one: Opu, Opya, Opayan, Opeshwar, Sunshine, Cashewnut.
 For more than 13 years that we had him, he ruled our lives.
 Not for a minute would he let you forget he was around, demanding treats, demanding walks, or just demanding.
 Today, my house feels cold and empty and my heart jumps when I hear a creak on the stairs.
 I can’t believe he’s gone.